jo833/file-system/README.md

 # File System
-A project in C that deals with building a file systems with both the client and server side applications.
+A project in C that deals with building a file system with both the client and server-side applications.